Vonovia: Company

 Vonovia is a European stock company (Societas Europaea, SE for short).
 Its shares are traded on the regulated market (Prime Standard) of the Frankfurt Stock Exchange.
 They are part of the DAX and listed in the STOXX Europe, MSCI Germany, and EPRA, for example.
-According to the Deutsche Börse definition, more than 90% are in free float.
-Vonovia's largest shareholders include the American fund company BlackRock (7.5%) and the Norwegian central bank Norges Bank (6.6%).
+According to the Deutsche Börse definition, more than 80% are in free float.
+Vonovia's largest shareholders include the Norwegian central bank Norges Bank (14.0%), the American fund company BlackRock (8.0%) and the Dutch pension fund APG (3.7%).
 The majority of investors are pension funds, sovereign wealth funds, international asset managers, and other long-term investors.
 There are also individual shareholders.

 The company's constitution follows the dual system of an executive board ("Vorstand") and a controlling body board ("Aufsichtsrat").
-Currently, Vonovia is managed by Rolf Buch (Chairman and Chief Executive Officer), Arnd Fittkau, Helene von Roeder, and Daniel Riedl.
-The supervisory board of Vonovia has twelve members, led by Jürgen Fitschen, former Co-Chairman of the management board of Deutsche Bank.
+Currently, Vonovia is managed by Luka Mucic (CEO), former CFO of Vodafone and SAP, as well as Arnd Fittkau (CRO), Philip Grosse (CFO), Ruth Werhahn (CHRO) and Katja Wünschel (CDO).
+The supervisory board of Vonovia has ten members, led by Clara C. Streit, chair of the German Corporate Governance Commission and chair of the supervisory board of Deutsche Börse Group.

-In May 2025, Vonovia announced that Luka Mucic will succeed Rolf Buch as CEO by the end of 2025.
-Mucic, formerly CFO at Vodafone and SAP, will take over as the company reports signs of recovery after recent financial losses.
+Within the Vonovia group, residential development and new construction are concentrated in BUWOG, acquired in 2018, which builds housing both for retention in Vonovia's own portfolio and for sale to investors or owner-occupiers.
+Property maintenance, repairs, and modernization are carried out by Vonovia Technischer Service, an in-house unit with around 4,000 employees at 47 locations, which the company describes as the largest skilled-trades business in Germany.